fatualux/python-notes/src/chapters/classes/polymorphism.md

 - **Reusability**: Enhances code reusability by allowing the same function or method to operate on different types of data.
 - **Maintainability**: Simplifies code maintenance and modification by reducing the need for multiple function names and promoting code uniformity.

-### Conclusion

-Polymorphism is a powerful feature in OOP that facilitates flexibility, code reuse, and maintainability by allowing different objects to be treated through a common interface.
-Understanding and using polymorphism effectively can lead to more robust and adaptable code.